romaonthego/REActivityViewController/README.md

 2. Adjust canvas size to be 118x118, so the top part of the icon touches top part of the canvas.
 3. Add drop shadow to the icon layer: angle 90, opacity 40%, distance 2px, size 2px.

-## Known Issues

-* REActivityViewController doesn't support landscape orientation on iPhone, so you'll need to lock your presenting view controller in portrait orientation.

 ## Contact

 Roman Efimov